MaskSearch: Querying Image Masks at Scale: Evaluation

 \textbf{Dataset.} We evaluate \system on two pairs of datasets and models.
-The first pair of dataset and model, called \textit{WILDS}, is from \cite{wilds2020}. \textit{WILDS} contains \num{22275} images from the in-distribution (ID) and out-of-distribution (OOD) validation sets of the iWildCam dataset.
-For each image, we use GradCAM \cite{gradcam2017} to generate two saliency maps for two different ResNet-50 models trained on the iWildCam training set.
-Each image in \textit{WILDS}, as well as the saliency map, is $448 \times 448$ pixels in size.
-The second pair of dataset and model, called \textit{ImageNet}, contains \num{1331167} images from the ImageNet dataset \cite{ILSVRC15}.
-We also use GradCAM \cite{gradcam2017} to generate two saliency maps for two different ResNet-50 models for each image, and use them as the masks for \textit{ImageNet}.
-Each image and mask in \textit{ImageNet} is $224 \times 224$ pixels in size.
-These two pairs of models and datasets complement each other in terms of the number of images (and masks) and the size of the masks.
+The first pair of dataset and model, called \textit{WILDS}, is from~\cite{wilds2020}. \textit{WILDS} contains \num{22275} images from the in-distribution (ID) and out-of-distribution (OOD) validation sets of the iWildCam dataset~\cite{wilds2020}. \revision{ For each image, we use GradCAM~\cite{gradcam2017} to generate two saliency maps for two different ResNet-50~\cite{he2016deep} models obtained from~\cite{wilds2020}.
+Each saliency map is $448 \times 448$ pixels because \textit{WILDS} images (of varying sizes) are resized to be $448 \times 448$ before being fed into the ResNet-50 models from~\cite{wilds2020}.
+The second, called \textit{ImageNet}, contains \num{1331167} images from the ImageNet dataset~\cite{ILSVRC15}.
+We also use GradCAM~\cite{gradcam2017} to generate two saliency maps for two different ResNet-50~\cite{he2016deep} models for each image, and use them as the masks for \textit{ImageNet}.
+Each mask in \textit{ImageNet} is $224 \times 224$ pixels because the models expect images of this size as input~\cite{he2016deep}. } These two pairs of models and datasets complement each other in terms of the number of images (and masks) and the size of the masks.

-In terms of \system configuration, we set $b$ (the number of buckets for pixel value discretization) to $16$ for both \textit{WILDS} and \textit{ImageNet}; we also set $w_c = h_c = 64$ (the cell size for spatial partitioning) for \textit{WILDS} and $w_c = h_c = 28$ for \textit{ImageNet}, unless otherwise specified.
-With such index configurations, the uncompressed index size for \textit{ImageNet} is 6.5 GB, which is $4.0\%$ of the compressed size of ImageNet; for \textit{WILDS}, the uncompressed index size is 88 MB, which is $6.5\%$ of the compressed dataset size.
+\textbf{\system configuration.} Unless otherwise specified, we set $b$ (the number of buckets for pixel value discretization) to $16$ for both \textit{WILDS} and \textit{ImageNet}; then we set $w_c = h_c = 64$ (the cell size for spatial partitioning) for \textit{WILDS} and $w_c = h_c = 28$ for \textit{ImageNet}, such that the uncompressed index sizes for both datasets are around $5\%$ of the compressed dataset sizes: the uncompressed index size is 6.5 GB for \textit{ImageNet} and 88 MB for \textit{WILDS}.
+The effect of more granular indexes is discussed in \cref{sec:eval-query-time-analysis}.

-\textbf{Baselines.} As discussed in \cref{sec:introduction} and \cref{sec:related-work}, there is a lack of tooling and system support for the efficient processing of our targeted queries.
-To the best of our knowledge, no existing system reduces the work required--loading the masks from disk and computing the \texttt{CP} function values for them--to process a query.
-SciDB~\cite{scidb2010brown} is designed to efficiently process large dense arrays, but it is not optimized for efficiently searching through a database of small arrays.
-Because the community version of SciDB is no longer available, we were unable to include SciDB in our evaluation.